- Please do not have any food or drink (breakfast) the morning of the treatment.

 Reason for Ketamine: This is a medication that helps to stabilize the nervous system and will help to manage your pain.

 How it is administered: This is an intravenous (IV) infusion administered over a time period of up to 4 hours.
 The number of days needed for infusions is determined by your doctor.
+This is after the initial protocol.

 Side effects & Risks: Unusual thoughts or feelings, abdominal pain, nausea, headache, temperature change, increased heart rate and blood pressure, dizziness, increased muscle tone, double vision.
 (Please keep in mind most side effects are minimal and short lived).